hasun1226/MobileAppProject/deliverables/iteration-01.plan.md

  * Start date: Thursday, October 5th, 2016
  * End date: Saturday, October 15th, 2016

-## Process

-In our first Iteration we adopted multiple aspects from Agile software development practices.
-We

-The first meeting: We talked about the project ideas and decided which to work on.

 #### Roles & responsibilities

  * Developer